 - (1) The Managing Director of the Regensburg International Graduate School of Life Sciences, "RIGeL", is a member of the doctoral committee of the Faculty of Biology and Pre-Clinical Medicine in accordance with § 4 Para.
-2 Clause 1 No. 4. - (2) 1The doctoral suitability test consists of - a) an oral examination in three subjects and - b) a scientific project.
+2 Clause 1 No. 4. - (2) The doctoral suitability test consists of - a) an oral examination in three subjects and - b) a scientific project.

-2In addition to those authorized in § 6 Para.
+In addition to those authorized in § 6 Para.
 2 Clause 1, professors and associate professors (Hochschullehrer) in accordance with Art.
 2 Para.
-2 No. 2 of BayHSchPG (Privatdozenten und außerplanmäßige Professoren) may be appointed.
+2 No. 2 of BayHSchPG (Privatdozenten and außerplanmäßige Professoren) may be appointed as examiners.

-(3) 1In the oral examination, the candidate must show that he or she has the knowledge and skills necessary for the doctorate.
-2The examination is to be carried out three of the following subjects and each examiner may examine only one subject:
+(3) In the oral examination, the candidate must show that he or she has the knowledge and skills necessary for the doctorate.
+The examination is to be carried out three of the following subjects and each examiner may examine only one subject:

-Biochemistry

-Bioinformatics

-Biophysics

-Botany

-Genetics

-Microbiology

-Neurobiology

-Cell Biology
+Biochemistry Bioinformatics Biophysics Botany Genetics Microbiology Neurobiology Physiology Cell Biology Zoology

-Zoology